geoffrey-vl/gecko_sdk/app/flex/documentation/example/connect/connect_ncp_app/readme.md

 *Connect NCP* can be customized, but generally the only modifications needed are the PHY configuration and the pin configuration.

+This application requires a bootloader to be flashed on the SoC.
+If you wish to use this application without a bootloader, you need to remove the *bootloader_interface* component or the app will fail on series 2 devices.
+If you are using *SLC CLI* to generate the project, use the `--without=bootloader_interface` argument.

 ## Usage

 The example NCP application provides the same functionality as *Connect - SoC